-- Will I be able to buy the model outside of the in-game marketplace?
+- Can I buy the model outside of the in-game marketplace?

 - Will there be additional updates or upgrades for the F-22A?

 We will maintain and support the F-22A to ensure it works with subsequent updates to MSFS 2020.
-Depending on the initial sales volume, we have a list of additional features we will add to the F-22A model as upgrades that will likely be offered outside of the in-game marketplace.
+We have a list of additional features we will add to the F-22A model as upgrades and will evaluate which new features to add as we receive customer feedback.

-- Will I be allowed to make / post user mods at flightsim.to or elsewhere?
+- Am I allowed to make / post user mods at flightsim.to or elsewhere?

 In short, yes, but it depends on the modification, and in general we always prefer that modders contact us first before making changes or posting for the community to avoid conflicts or damage to our customers’ software.

-- Will there be a way to target or “dog fight” with other aircraft or with other players?
+- Is there a way to target or “dog fight” with other aircraft or with other players?

-For our initial release in the in-game Marketplace there will not be weapons or weapons systems included.
-For future releases or offerings we made outside of the Marketplace, we may include some simulated weapons systems such as this, but it is not included at present.
+For future releases or upgrade offerings made outside of the Marketplace, we may include some simulated weapons systems such as this, but it is not included at present.

-Yes, we will include drop tanks with dynamic fuel loading and display options for the sim pilot and they can be jettisoned in flight, affecting fuel quantity if applicable (and re-attached if desired).
+Yes, there are drop tanks with fuel loading and display options for the sim pilot and they can be jettisoned in flight, affecting fuel quantity if applicable (and re-attached if desired).

-- Will there be air to air refueling?
+- Is there simulated air to air refueling?

-There will be a custom fighter pilot figure visible from the external view.
+There is a custom fighter pilot figure visible from the external view.
 Future upgrades may include an in-cockpit animated pilot figure which will be optionally displayed or not displayed.

-The model will be fully compatible with MSFS VR gameplay.
+The model is compatible with MSFS VR gameplay.